amangandhi001/1921008-PPS/PRACTICAL.md

 Enter your number:5
 Square of 5 is 25.
 ```
-# 18 program to swap a number by call by value
+# 17.program to swap a number by call by value
 ```C
 #include <stdio.h>